ereslibre/applications-in-a-cloud-native-world/src/microservice/cloud-native.md

     orchestrator is able to take decisions based on load, like scaling the service in an automated way.
 * Health checks
+  * Liveness probes
     * Cloud Native applications expose health check endpoints, so an external orchestrator is able to restart the service if it's not running as expected.
-* Liveness checks
+  * Readiness or startup probes
-  * Cloud Native applications expose liveness check endpoints, so an external orchestrator is able to know when to route requests to a recently started instance, only when it's ready to process them.
+    * Cloud Native applications expose readiness check endpoints, so an external orchestrator is able to know when to route requests to a recently started instance, only when it's ready to process them.
 * Logging
   * Cloud Native applications usually log into `stdout` and `stderr` streams.
 Usually, all logs from all applications will be